ccustodio99/iLCCD/docs/demo-guide.md

 ---

 ## 4️⃣ Demo Data
-The seeders create sample tickets, job orders, requisitions, and inventory items.
-You can modify the seed files in `database/seeders/` to tailor the demo content.
+Running the seeders will create demo accounts along with tickets, job orders, requisitions, inventory items, purchase orders, and documents.
+Modify `database/seeders/DemoSeeder.php` if you want to adjust the content.

 ---